 You should find resources that aid in your understanding and with your learning.

-The NFL homework dataset and other datasets used in-class can be accessed by clicking on this link.
+The crypto currency dataset and other datasets used in-class can be accessed by clicking on this link.

 The required readings can be downloaded by clicking on this link.